JohnW876/johnwithey1/README.md

 These groups make up the target audience and each user has a reason or need to visit the site.
 The site has been designed to meet those needs as well as the needs of the artist.

 Clear sections which relate specifically to all of the user types above are built into the website's design.

+A mobile first approach was taken to create this project with consideration of ease of use and navigation to each of the features/sections.

 ### User Stories